What is Crowdsourcing?

 This phenomenon can provide organizations with access to new ideas and solutions, deeper consumer engagement, opportunities for co-creation, optimization of tasks, and reduced costs.
 The Internet and social media have brought organizations closer to their stakeholders, laying the groundwork for new ways of collaborating and creating value together like never before.
 The approach is being embraced:

-“Crowds are a hit.
+New York Times logo in Crowdsourcing Week content on What is Crowdsourcing? and how it helps problem solving“Crowds are a hit.
 Millions of people, connected by the Internet, are contributing ideas and information to projects big and small.
 Crowdsourcing, as it is called, is helping to solve tricky problems and providing localized information.
 And with the right knowledge, contributing to the crowd — and using its wisdom — is easier than ever.” – The New York Times

 WHERE CAN CROWDSOURCING BE APPLIED?

 Crowdsourcing touches across all social and business interactions.
 It is changing the way we work, hire, research, make and market.
-Governments are applying crowdsourcing to empower citizens and give a greater voice to the people.
-In science and health care, crowdsourcing can democratize problem solving and accelerate innovation.
+Governments are applying the benefits of crowdsourcing to empower citizens and give a greater voice to the people.
+In science and health care, it can democratize problem solving and accelerate innovation.
 With education, it has the potential to revolutionize the system, just as crowdfunding is currently challenging traditional banking and investing processes.
 It’s a 21st-century mindset and approach that can be applied in many areas and many ways to:

 • Accelerate Innovation